Updated May 16, 2026§ For Vehicles

 Will the TKSTAR TK905 fall off during driving?

-No, if mounted on bare steel within the rated 12 kg holding force.
-We tested across 100 highway miles plus washboard gravel; the unit didn't budge.
+No, if mounted on bare steel within the rated 12 kg holding force, the magnet holds firm at highway speeds and on rough roads.
 Make sure the steel surface is clean of grease and the magnet face is dry before mounting.

 Can thieves detect a TKSTAR TK905 with a Bluetooth scanner?